 The pain from surgery should be minimal and any discomfort can be managed with over-the-counter pain medication and should subside within 48 hours.
 Swelling is a common side effect of surgery but all symptoms should subside within a week.
 Most of our patients return to normal activities in one week or less.

-You should not need to adjust your work schedule after subungual exostosis surgery, primarily if you work a desk job or other non-manual-labor job.
-You should be able to wear normal shoes the day after your surgery with the bandages on.
-While you are recovering, you may need to take some time for resting, but overall your life will likely not be heavily impacted.
-You can contact us if you have any questions about subungual exostosis surgery recovery time or concerns.
+You should not need to adjust your work schedule after subungual exostosis surgery, primarily if you work a desk job or other non-manual labor job.
+You should be able to wear normal shoes the day after your surgery, even with the bandages still on.
+While you are recovering, you may need to take some time to rest; however, your life will likely not be significantly impacted overall.
+You can contact us if you have any questions about subungual exostosis surgery recovery time or if you have concerns.

 How to Find a Subungual Exostosis Foot Doctor in New York City (NYC)

-If you have a subungual exostosis that needs treatment or surgery, and you are located in the Manhattan, Brooklyn, or Queens areas of New York City (NYC), Best Foot Doctor may be a great fit for you.
-Our offices are currently accepting new patients and you can call today to schedule an appointment with us.
+If you have a subungual exostosis that requires treatment or surgery and are located in the Manhattan, Brooklyn, or Queens areas of New York City (NYC), Best Foot Doctor may be a great fit for you.
+Our offices are currently accepting new patients.
+You can call us today to schedule an appointment.